 - 1. Understand the concept of OOP as well as the purpose and usage principles of inheritance, polymorphism, encapsulation and method overloading. - 2.
 Able to implement Exception Handling, Multithreading, Applet programming and Event handling in java.

-- 1. Develop solutions for a range of problems using object-oriented programming.
-(K3) - 2.
-Construct Java programs that solve simple business problems.
-(K3) - 3.
-Illustrate the multithreaded applications with synchronization.
-(K2) - 4.
-Solve problems using java collection framework and I/O classes.
-(K3)
+- 1. Develop solutions for a range of problems using object-oriented programming. - 2.
+Create Java programs that solve simple business problems.

 LAB EXPERIMENTS